reedom/libfvad_ios/README.md

 ## License

-libfvad_ios is available under the MIT license.
 See the LICENSE file for more info.